-Mission: With recognition of the diverse and complex life roles of our students, Mind Well aims to promote mental wellbeing, resilience, social connectedness, and to creative coping strategies throughout the community.
+Mission: Recognizing the diverse and complex life roles of our students, Mind Well aims to promote mental wellbeing, resilience, social connectedness, and the creation of coping strategies throughout the community.

 Why is Mind Well important to our health and wellbeing?